Which Diapers Work Best?

 Now on to Huggies.

-Huggies was actually the brand I stuck with the entire time K1 was in diapers.
+Huggies was actually the brand I stuck with the entire time my oldest daughter was in diapers.
 Very similar to Pampers, I haven’t had a single issue with Huggies.
 The little Snugglers also have a wetness indicator and a cut out area for the umbilical cord.
 I still had to fold them down for K2 so that it wouldn’t touch, but it made it easier.

 Then CVS brand.